 - Be a lazy way to assign blame;

 - Help you avoid addressing your role in the situation;

 - Create a martyr complex by manipulating others to join your pity party; and/or

 - Become an unconscious and disempowering habit.

-Asking yourself “what’s my commitment behind my complaint?” can help you flip from focusing on your complaint to focusing on your commitment.
+Asking yourself “what’s my commitment beyond my complaint?” can help you flip from focusing on your complaint to your commitment – what you care about.
 In doing so you can interrupt your old habits that have kept you in complaint mode.
 This is the powerful and all-important Victim to Creator shift!

 We used this “commitment behind our complaint” mantra to look at our complaint about a poor night’s sleep.
 We asked ourselves:

 - What is our responsibility?
-Our responsibility is to change our habits, such as turning off our cell phones and TV, and to establish a regular bedtime and other well-known strategies.
+Our responsibility is to change our habits, such as turning off our cell phones, TV, establishing a regular bedtime and other well-known strategies.